zayfod/pycozmo/docs/functions.md

 ### Charging Platform

-The charging platform can be communicated with over Bluetooth LE.
-It contains a single RGB LED that can be controlled, similar to cube LEDs.
+The charging platform (aka "pad") can be communicated with over Bluetooth LE.
+It contains 3 RGB LEDs that can be controlled, similar to cube LEDs.

 Wi-Fi